Core: Cultural Exploration & Analysis (CCEA-UH)

 • Crosslisted with: Core: Cultural Exploration Analysis

-What happens when we decide not to move on to the next thing, but to stay with a work of art for long periods of time, longer than we ever thought possible?
+Slow Looking: What happens when we decide not to move on to the next thing, but to stay with a work of art for long periods of time, longer than we ever thought possible?
 In this course we approach visual art as an invitation to slow looking, an adventure of observation and thought based in receptivity rather than preformulated ideas.
-Besides learning a protocol for sustained observation, students will receive intensive training in analytical method.
+Besides learning a protocol for sustained observation, students will receive intensive training in analytical methods.
 How do we gather observations without immediately harnessing them into schemas?
 How do we pass from observations to a set of questions, and then explore those questions?
-In repeated visits to Louvre Abu Dhabi we will do slow looking in person.
+We will, however, explore not only what slow looking can let us see but also what it cannot let us see.
+In repeated visits to major museums in London we will do slow looking in person.
 Students will engage in discussion of works of art and write frequent short writing assignments.
 We will also read and analyze essays that exemplify the art of slow looking.
-Note: Pending feasible international travel conditions this course will include a seminar in Madrid.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded